MeltedHyperion7/latexwc/README.md

 Use the -H flag.
 `latexwc -H <filename>`
 ### Ignore Stopwords
 Remove stopwords (like 'a', 'an', 'where') from the count.
 Use the -s flag.
+Use -S for a more expansive list of stopwords.
 `latexwc -s <filename>`